randomjohn/randomjohn.github.io/_posts/2016-12-11-r-geojson-srt.md

 data_json <- geojson_read(data_file, what = "sp")
 {% endhighlight %}

 Theoretically, you can use `geojson_read` to get the data from the URL directly; however this seemed to fail for me.
-I'm not sure why doing the two-step process with `download.file` and then `geojson_read` works, but it may be good in some workflows to download your data first anyway.
-Then, the `what="sp"` option in `geojson_read` is used to return the read data in a spatial object.
-Now that the data is in a spatial object, we can analyze however we wish, and forget about the original data format.
+I'm not sure why doing the two-step process with `download.file` and then `geojson_read` works, but it is probably a good idea to download your data first in most cases.
+The `what="sp"` option in `geojson_read` is used to return the data in a spatial object.
+Now that the data is in a spatial object, we can analyze however we wish and forget about the original data format.

 ## Analyzing the data